"How are we going to eat?" Virus tests Europe's social nets

 “With my father at home, I need to contribute to the family’s cashbox.
 We are still going to receive the electricity bill at the end of the month, aren’t we?”

-The initial aid measures by governments and central banks focused on keeping the financial system running with interest rate cuts and injections of cash for banks.
+Policymakers' initial response to the turmoil was focused on keeping the financial system running with central bank interest rate cuts and cheap loans for for banks.

-Governments have also pledged loans.
-Germany is offering at least 460 billion euros ($513 billion) in guarantees and like several other countries expanded a short-term work program that was successfully used during the 2008 financial crisis, helping companies keep people on the payroll.
+Governments have also pledged loans, with Germany offering at least 460 billion euros ($513 billion) in guarantees.
+Britain announced 330 billion pounds ($405 billion) worth of government-backed loans and guarantees for small and large businesses, specifically to help firms pay their rent, the salaries, suppliers.
+Several countries are expanding short-term work programs that were successful during the 2008 financial crisis in keeping people on the payroll.

-But again those measures help companies and are not addressing the needs of the most vulnerable: the poor but also manual laborers like cleaners and contractors without a fixed salary.
+But again those measures do not address the needs of many of the most vulnerable: the poor but also manual laborers like cleaners and contractors without a fixed salary.

 “We have about 50% slump in food collection,” said Sabine Werth, head of the “Berliner Tafel” food bank in the German capital, where donations are drying up.
 Already seven of the food bank's 45 distribution points have closed, depriving the neediest of food close to home.

-While some governments, like those of France and Denmark, have promised to guarantee the majority of individuals' salaries, detail on how they will do that is still largely unclear - though urgent.
+While some governments, like those of France and Denmark, have promised to guarantee the majority of individuals' salaries, detail on how they will do that is still largely unclear - though urgently needed.

 Jim O’Neill, the former chief economist at Goldman Sachs who is now chair of the U.K.-based Chatham House think tank, said cash should be funnelled directly to people.

-That would be an evolution of the monetary stimulus central banks have been providing since the global financial crisis 12 years ago, in which they injected newly printed money into the banking system.
+That would be an evolution of the monetary stimulus central banks have provided since the global financial crisis 12 years ago, in which they injected newly created money into the banking system.

 “At the core of these views is the notion of giving money to people, especially lower income people, directly paid for by our central banks printing money,” he said in a note.
 “Until recently, I found myself having very little sympathy with these views but, as a result of COVID-19, I have changed my mind.”